Andreiafsousa/ComputerVisionProjects/README.md

 Computer Vision project:

-- On ambit of computer vision class the idea is to create a model to classify the position of my dog(Pilar).
+- On ambit of computer vision class the idea is to create a model to classify the the breed of each dog.

 ## Structure